 An annulment is a procedure that removes a marriage by asserting that a marriage never existed and is invalid.
 A divorce is the conclusion of a lawful marriage that restores both parties to single status.
 Divorces can be more difficult than annulments depending on the state, particularly when it’s related to custody.
 Our lawyers are knowledgeable about these family law services and can help you navigate the legal proceedings.

 Causes for annulment:

 - Underage marriage

-With divorce, there are two legal types: no-fault and fault.
-A no-fault option allows the cessation of a legal marriage in which neither party admits blame for the split.
+There are two types of divorce: no-fault and fault.
+No-fault divorces terminate a legal marriage in which neither party admits blame for the split.
 A fault divorce is established when one spouse can demonstrate adequate reasons.